In 1887, John Bartholomew's Gazetteer of the British Isles described Colchester like this:

 Colchester through time

-Click here for graphs and data of how Colchester has changed over two centuries.
-For statistics for historical units named after Colchester go to Units and Statistics.
+Colchester is now part of COLCHESTER District.
+Click here for graphs and data of how COLCHESTER has changed over two centuries.
+For statistics about Colchester itself, go to Statistics.

 How to reference this page: